silverjuke/silverjuke/docs/user-guide.md

-The default server used to query the freedb database is http://www.freedb.org , however, you can also define a mirror that is closer to you at "Advanced / Further Options / Online database: Server name".
+The default server used to query the freedb database is http://www.freedb.org , however, you can also define a mirror that is closer to you at "Advanced / Further options / Online database: Server name".

 Visualizations